Placement of Children Looked After and Care Leavers Aged 16 and 17 in Semi-Independent Placement - 'Other Arrangements'/'Suitable Accommodation'

 • Sign in and/or CCTV systems to monitor young people entering and leaving.

 The monitoring and 'missing' procedure of the independent provider must be realistic and possible to implement to meet both the needs of the young person and the supported accommodation provision.
+They must also meet the requirements of the Ofsted regulation of supported accommodation regarding how providers should respond to missing young people.

-Where individual supported accommodation provision's are entirely occupied by Children Looked After and care leavers aged 16 & 17 it is expected that the provision will have a monitoring and 'Missing' procedure covering the whole provision that acknowledges the potential vulnerability of the entire client group and will also have an individual monitoring and 'Missing' procedures for each young person contained within their Placement Plan.
+Where individual supported accommodation provision's are entirely occupied by Children Looked After and care leavers aged 16 & 17 it is required that the provision will have a monitoring and 'Missing' procedure covering the whole provision that acknowledges the potential vulnerability of the entire client group and will also have an individual monitoring and 'Missing' procedures for each young person contained within their Placement Plan.

 Children looked after and care leavers aged 16 and 17 should only stay away overnight with permission of their social worker, or supported accommodation keyworker (SAK).
 The SAK can only give permission for overnight stays if this is in accordance with the Placement Plan.